 Jump to:

-What are Churros?
+What are churros?

 Churros are delicious fried dough sticks that originated in Spain and Portugal but have become a popular snack in the Philippines.
 The dough is piped through a star-shaped nozzle and deep-fried until golden and crisp.